-Liverpool's title charge was dealt a blow as they were forced to accept a point against a dogged side at on Saturday evening.
+Liverpool's title charge was dealt a blow as they were forced to accept a point against a dogged Tottenham Hotspur side at Anfield on Saturday evening.

 The game was finely poised after an absorbing first 45 minutes that saw the Reds apply concerted pressure but fail to find the breakthrough, with both sides going into the break on level terms.